tingtx/addressbook-level4/collated/main/keloysiusmak.md

             model.setAlias(commandAdd, toAdd);
             return new CommandResult(String.format(MESSAGE_SUCCESS, toAdd));
         } catch (UnknownCommandException e) {
-            throw new CommandException(MESSAGE_UNKNOWN_COMMAND);
+            //unable to set alias for unknown command throw new CommandException(MESSAGE_UNKNOWN_COMMAND);
         } catch (DuplicateAliasException e) {
-            throw new CommandException(MESSAGE_DUPLICATE_ALIAS);
+            //unable to set alias if the alias has been set for another command throw new CommandException(MESSAGE_DUPLICATE_ALIAS);
         }